kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

         name: nginx
 ```

-## Add Labels and disable Selector and Template udpates
+## Disable Selector and Template updates
 Add Labels to Resources in a project without propagating the Labels to the Selectors with the `labels` field.
 The `includeSelectors` and `includeTemplates` flags enable Label propagation to Selectors and Templates respectivley.
 These flags are disabled by default.

 The following example adds Labels to a Deployment and Service without changing the Selector and Template Labels.